TheSignPainter98/mendax/README.md

   speed: snail # Optional: override default print frequency
 ```

+## Known Issues

+### `$HOST` not auto-detected

+The default promps reads the host name from the `$HOST` environment variable, however some systems may not expose the host name by default.
+Depending on your shell, running `export HOST` before `mendax` should fix this.

 ## Author, License and Name

 This project is maintained by Ed Jones and is licensed under the GNU General Public License version 3.

-The name ‘mendax’ is a Latin word which roughly translates to ‘storyteller,’ or ‘habitual liar.’
+The name ‘mendax’ is a Latin word which roughly translates to ‘narrator,’ ‘storyteller,’ or ‘habitual liar.’

 [asciinema]: https://asciinema.org/